Bloom Social

 • 100% task completion in usability testing

-• Zero usability flags (down from 13)
+• Reduced usability flags from 13 to 0

-• Research can redefine who a product is for
+• Research can redefine product audience

-• Accessibility scales with audience growth
+• Accessibility scales with growth